History of Garage Doors and How to Repair Them?

 - Aluminum garage doors are low at cost, light in weight, and ensure low maintenance.

-- Fiber Glass and Vinyl garage doors are a combination of a steel core behind the fiberglass or vinyl skin, but they are more expensive than the steel units.
+- Fiber Glass and Vinyl garage doors are a combination of a steel core behind the fiberglass or vinyl skin, but they are more expensive than steel units.

 - Steel doors are very commonly used and are also available in a large variety which also offers strength and security and are also cost competitive.

-- Wooden garage doors give an elegant look but are high at maintenance, and at the same time, these are also expensive.
+- Wooden garage doors give an elegant look but are high in maintenance, and at the same time, these are also expensive.
 If one thinks of using a cheaper one in this section, then these would wrap and break easily.

 Reasons Why Your Garage Doors Do Not Work Sometimes

-Before we get on to how a garage door can be repaired, it is first very essential to know the reasons which result in dis-functioning of the garage doors.
+Before we get on to how a garage door can be repaired, it is first very essential to know the reasons which result in the dis-functioning of the garage doors.